 When to Refrigerate Hard-Boiled Eggs

 According to the Centers for Disease Control and Prevention, you should discard any perishable foods that have been left at room temperature for longer than two hours.
 In order to keep fresh eggs safe, store them at a temperature of 40 degrees or colder at all times.
 The same rule applies for hard-boiled eggs as well, both in and out of the shell.

-Since hard-boiled eggs are cooked, you may believe they are safer than raw eggs.
-According to the Academy of Nutrition and Dietetics, hard-boiled eggs are actually more susceptible to bacterial contamination because the cooking process damages a protective layer on the shell of the egg.
-Keep your hard-boiled eggs safe by refrigerating them immediately after cooking them, and eat them within one week.
+Contrary to popular belief, hard-boiled eggs are not safer to leave out than raw eggs.
+According to the Academy of Nutrition and Dietetics, hard-boiled eggs are actually more susceptible to bacterial contamination, as the cooking process damages a protective layer on the shell of the egg.
+Both raw and cooked eggs (and egg products) must be refrigerated.

-Bad eggs do not always have a foul odor, so play it safe by practicing proper food safety guidelines.
-Before boiling, throw out any eggs that have cracks or imperfections in the shell.
+Bad eggs do not always have a foul odor, so play it safe by practicing proper food safety.
+Before boiling, throw out any eggs that have cracks or imperfections in the shell, recommends the FDA.
 Cook eggs until the yolk and white are firm.
 If you serve a dish that contains hard-boiled eggs at a party, such as deviled eggs, place your serving platter on ice to keep the eggs cold during service.
 Set a timer to remind yourself to refrigerate the leftovers within two hours.
 If your eggs sit out longer than they should, play it safe and throw them out.